Congenital adrenal hyperplasia in Adult

 237751000 – Congenital adrenal hyperplasia

-- Polycystic ovarian syndrome can present with hirsutism, acne, and menstrual irregularities, but these patients will not have increased serum 17-hydroxyprogesterone, classical electrolyte abnormalities (hyponatremia, hyperkalemia), or increased urine 17-ketosteroids.
+- can present with hirsutism, acne, and menstrual irregularities, but these patients will not have increased serum 17-hydroxyprogesterone, classical electrolyte abnormalities (hyponatremia, hyperkalemia), or increased urine 17-ketosteroids.

 - 5-alpha-reductase deficiency can cause ambiguous genitalia in male neonates because of a lack of conversion of testosterone to the more physiologically active dihydrotestosterone.
 At puberty, these patients may partially virilize.

-- Androgen insensitivity syndrome can cause ambiguous genitalia in male neonates, but prenatal undervirilization occurs with absence of pubic and axillary hair and lack of acne.
+- can cause ambiguous genitalia in male neonates, but prenatal undervirilization occurs with absence of pubic and axillary hair and lack of acne.